News of a data breach is stressful, to say the least. You may be thrown into a panic, wondering:

 Here are five steps that you can take right now to protect your data in the event of a breach.

-Watchtower is built right into 1Password and lets you know about security breaches on the websites you use, along with other vulnerabilities like weak passwords or unsecured sites.
-You can learn more about the details of the breach, including what data may have been accessed and the date of the breach.
+Watchtower is built right into 1Password.
+The data breach monitoring tool informs you about security breaches on the websites you use along with other vulnerabilities, like weak passwords or unsecured sites.
+Watchtower will provide you with details about the data breach analysis, including what information may have been accessed and the date of the breach.

-Depending on the site that’s been compromised, sensitive information like your credit cards, banking information, or Social Security number can be at risk.
+Depending on the site that’s been compromised, sensitive data such as your credit card numbers, Social Security number, or banking information can be at risk.
 Check Watchtower and read the details of the data breach to help you decide on the appropriate next steps, like contacting your bank or credit card company.

-Watchtower will only notify you of security issues with sites you’ve saved, so that’s all the more reason to add all your accounts to 1Password.
-You can also check in on Watchtower any time to find out if any lower risk websites you use have been compromised.
+Watchtower only notifies you of security issues with sites that you’ve saved, which is why it’s critical to add all of your accounts to 1Password.
+You can also check Watchtower at any time to find out if any lower-risk websites you use have been compromised.

 Find out more: Use Watchtower to find passwords you need to change.

 2. Use a password generator to change your passwords

 If Watchtower alerts you of a data breach, you’ll need to change your password for the compromised site right away.
 The 1Password password generator will provide you with a strong, unique password that you don’t have to commit to memory.